CircuitSetup/Remote/README.md

 ##### &#9654; Coasting when throttle in neutral

-Normally, when this is unchecked, keeping the throttle in neutral (center) position hold the current speed.
+Normally, when this is unchecked, keeping the throttle in neutral (center) position holds the current speed.
 If this option is checked, speed will slowly decrease in neutral, just like a car when the kludge is held down or the gear is in neutral.

 ##### &#9654; Auto throttle